Temp1231112/BStf/untitled.md

 They look a bit suspicious.

-The first thing is that they all have exactly the same costume, kind of wetsuits, but some a bit odd looking clothing, on them.
+The first thing is that they all have exactly the same costume, kind of wetsuits, but ones with a bit odd looking clothing, on them.
 It looks like a black training costume, covering the full body, including the head.

 Why would four men use exactly the same wetsuits as normally people are individuals and everyone has got their own taste?

 To me, the same outfit with all the guys resembles me of some official such like the military, police or special force.
 Having exactly the same outfit makes four men being a group of something unifying.
 It makes their outfit purposely chosen, and when there is a special outfit for anything, there is a purpose too.

-Almost laughing at my thoughts on my mind, trying to tell myself that I’m silly now, just too cautious, overreaching my preparedness…
+I'm almost laughing at my thoughts on my mind, trying to tell myself that I’m silly now, just too cautious, overreaching to my preparedness…

 But there are more disruptive signs, such as their coordinated movement.

 Ordinary people in groups are always moving “flexibly”.
-Even when being in the group and going into the same direction.
-All the people are individuals, and they have their own ways of move and communicate with the others.
+Even when in a group and going into the same direction.
+All the people are individuals, and they have their own ways of moving and communicating with others.
 They are very much just naturally what they are, each of them.

-But when trained people, a group of individuals, having repeated trained movements especially when moving in a group… That’s completely something different.
+But when trained people, a group of individuals, having repeated trained movements especially when moving in a group… That’s something completely different.

-And even though, those four men are clearly trying to be just like the others, it’s easy to see their trained and coordinated minds working together, being linked with each other.
+And even though, those four men are clearly trying to be just like others, it’s easy to see their trained and coordinated minds working together, being linked with each other.

-In that well trained world, everything is based on certain automation, and when the persons are well trained, over and over again, repeated certain movements endless of times, being coordinated with the others in their group, that makes their posture very different from the ordinary people, to me.
+In that well trained world, everything is based on certain automation, and when the people are well trained, repeating certain movements over and over again, being coordinated with the others in their group, that makes their posture very different from ordinary people, to me.

-Who knows and who has been involved in the same, can recognize it on the others.
+Those who know and have been involved in the same stuff, can recognize it on others.

-I’m still standing but turning a little bit around as looking at the people on the beach.
-At the moment, the trained part of me is starting to play my own role now, as I’m being “just like anyone else here”.
+I’m still standing but turning around a little bit, looking at the people on the beach.
+At the moment, the trained part of me is starting to play my own role now, I’m being “just like anyone else here”.
 It’s like a game.

-A main point is to avoid them to notice anything alarming on my behavior, just in case.
+A main point is to avoid them noticing anything alarming in my behavior, just in case.

-How silly I am I think.
+How silly I am, I think.
 They are just four normal guys coming to the beach, having some sports gears on their black bags, towels and maybe some snacks.
 Just like everybody.

-But as thinking of my silliness, those four “ordinary” guys stop from walking.
+But while thinking of my silliness, those four “ordinary” guys stop walking.
 They are looking around, scoping their surrounding, all in a well coordinated way… even too well.
-And that “too well” is a part what worries me.
+And that “too well” is the part that worries me.

 Silly or whatever, but the alarm on my mind is now ringing red.
 False or accurate, hopefully fully false, is the tension rising in my body and my mind.
 Adrenaline starting to run onto my veins, the hearth’s pace accelerating, all alarms on at the moment…